 PM Imran Khan chairs federal cabinet meeting

-ISLAMABAD: Prime Minister Imran Khan is currently chairing a federal cabinet meeting to mull over a 15-point agenda, ARY News reported on Tuesday.
+ISLAMABAD: Prime Minister Imran Khan is currently chairing a meeting of the federal cabinet in Islamabad, to discuss nine-point agenda, reported ARY News on Tuesday.

 The cabinet offered fateha for ten martyred soldiers of Pakistan army in Balochistan, Waziristan and those who were martyred in the incident of crashed training aircraft.

 According to details, the meeting would discuss a nine-point agenda, including matters related to the establishment of a commission for the children’s rights, amending the rules of business act 1973 and a summary for appointment of MD PASCO.

 The meeting would also discuss amendment in rules of business related to federal secretariat and appointment of the chairperson of national commission for human rights.